Abu97Abdullah/C-practice/README.md

 # C-practice
-Put all the files used as practice while going through "C Programming: A Modern Approach".
+Put all the files used as practice while going through "C Programming: A Modern Approach" here.